SunehraFarhana/OCD-Patient-Data-Analysis/README.md

 ```
 <img width="162" height="106" alt="ocd_patient_sql_1" src="https://github.com/user-attachments/assets/9f57dc81-33ca-4f6b-b47b-012e3a749322" />

-2. The dataset contains each patient's **Y-BOCS (Yale-Brown Obsessive Compulsive Scale) Scores**, which measures the severity of their obsessions and compulsions, so that their symptoms may be classified as subclinical, mild, moderate, severe, or extreme.
+### 2. The dataset contains each patient's Y-BOCS (Yale-Brown Obsessive Compulsive Scale) Scores, which measures the severity of their obsessions and compulsions, so that their symptoms may be classified as subclinical, mild, moderate, severe, or extreme.
 Sort the obsession scores into categories.
 What is the number of patients in each category?
 ```sql
 SELECT
     y_bocs_score_obsessions_category,